openmultiplayer/web/docs/scripting/callbacks/OnGameModeInit.md

 ## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

-- [OnGameModeExit](OnGameModeExit): Called when a gamemode ends.
+- [OnGameModeExit](OnGameModeExit): This callback is called when a gamemode ends.
-- [OnFilterScriptInit](OnFilterScriptInit): Called when a filterscript is loaded.
+- [OnFilterScriptInit](OnFilterScriptInit): This callback is called when a filterscript is loaded.
-- [OnFilterSciptExit](OnFilterScriptExit): Called when a filterscript is unloaded.
+- [OnFilterSciptExit](OnFilterScriptExit): This callback is called when a filterscript is unloaded.